Zen to Go Logo

 Almost immediate calming effect (1-2 min)

-Insomnia, panic attacks, calming down quickly
+Insomnia, panic attacks, calming quickly

-Very simple, quick, and discreet
+Very simple, quick and discreet

 Aromatherapy